seru71/ngs-compute-ansible/README.md

+Intro
+--
+The code was forked from https://github.com/MonashBioinformaticsPlatform/bio-ansible and adopted to specific needs of creating an environment for automated execution of bacterial genome assembly pipeline (https://github.com/seru71/zao-bia-pipeline).

 Requirements
 --

-You need a `ansible` installed locally

-    sudo pip install ansible

-You need to manually download some packages that require license agreements.
-See `tarballs/README`

-By default software will be installed to /mnt/software.
-So, if you want this to be on a separate mount, set that up before running ansible.

-So far this has only been developed on Ubuntu 14.04

-Example to run
+VM or container with Ubuntu 16.04.
+Suggested resources:

+ - 16 cores
+ - 16GB mem (SPAdes assembly is the most demanding step)
+ - root disk with 20GB
+ - dedicated partition for results - mounted in /ngs

+Setup
 --

-    ansible-playbook -K -s -u powell -i hosts main.yml

-or for only a specific task
+After creating the target VM/container, note its IP address (VMs_IP).
+On another machine, install ansible and sshpass

+`apt install -y git ansible sshpass`

+Get a copy of this project
+`git clone git@github.com:seru71/ngs-compute-ansible.git`
+`cd ngs-compute-ansible`

+Play the book
-    ansible-playbook -K -s -u powell -i hosts main.yml --tags samtools
+`ansible-playbook -K -k -u ngs -s -i [IP_VM] bia-pipeline-env.yml`

-or for only a specific host

-    ansible-playbook -K -s -u powell -l bio1 -i hosts main.yml --tags samtools

-Extra files
+Other
 --

+Mounting network drive with input data

+`ssh ngs@VM
+export CREDENTIALS=/home/ngs/cifs.credentials
+export LOCATION=//location/of/the/drive
+sudo echo -e 'username=username\npassword=mypass' > $CREDENTIALS
+sudo chmod go-rwx $CREDENTIALS sudo mount.cifs $LOCATION /mnt/data -o credentials=$CREDENTIALS`

+Credits
+--

+Majority of the tasks in the playbook come from https://github.com/MonashBioinformaticsPlatform/bio-ansible

+Below is an extract of README from that project:

+ 1. You need to manually download some packages that require license agreements.
+See `tarballs/README`

-There are scripts to download various databases in `scripts/`.
+ 2. There are scripts to download various databases in `scripts/`.
 These have deliberately not been added to ansible.

-Download blast databases
+ 3. Download blast databases

     cd /references/blast
     sudo -u sw-installer $(which update_blastdb.pl) --passive --verbose '.*'